The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 How come the media hasn’t covered sexual abuse in Protestant churches?
 How is it different from sexual abuse in the Catholic Church?

-What happens after the treatment?
-I mean, will I still need therapy?
+What happens after following your spiritual counsels for 3 months?
+I mean, will I need psychotherapy?

 What are your standard office policies?